nfroidure/nfroidure.github.io/contents/pages/en/blog/index.md

 location=US
 -->

-## Another web developer blog
+## Blog

 Find on this blog many developper resources i find usefull to share and more informations on my projects.